Alberta separatism: 2000s: Reform and Conservative Parties

-Late 2010s to early 2020s resurgence
+Resurgence in the late 2010s and early 2020s

 Support for Albertan separatism has increased significantly with the Canadian federal election victory of Justin Trudeau's Liberal Party on October 19, 2015.
 Trudeau, the son of Pierre Trudeau, became prime minister with a majority government, and re-inspired the Alberta separatist movement.
-While speaking at a town hall in Peterborough, Ontario, on January 13, 2017, Trudeau said, "We can't shut down the oilsands tomorrow.
+While speaking at a town hall in Peterborough, Ontario, on January 13, 2017, Trudeau said, "We can't shut down the oil sands tomorrow.
 We need to phase them out.
 We need to manage the transition off of our dependence on fossil fuels.
-That is going to take time," The next day at a Calgary vs Edmonton hockey game in Edmonton, Mr. Trudeau was loudly booed by the crowd.
+That is going to take time."
+The next day at a Calgary vs Edmonton hockey game in Edmonton, Trudeau was loudly booed by the crowd.
 His unpopularity in Alberta is a significant rallying point for Alberta separatists.
-The topic of Alberta separating from Canada is the subject of a number mainstream media reports.
+The topic of Alberta separating from Canada is the subject of a number of mainstream media reports.

-The geopolitical analyst Peter Zeihan in his 2014 book The Accidental Superpower presented the reasons why he believed both Alberta and the U.S. would benefit from Alberta joining the United States as the 51st state.
-Quote from page 263 of book:
+Geopolitical analyst Peter Zeihan in his 2014 book The Accidental Superpower presented reasons why he believed both Alberta and the United States would benefit from Alberta joining the United States as the 51st state.
+On page 263 of his book he says:

 The core issue is pretty simple.
 While the Québécois—and to a slightly lesser degree the rest of Canada—now need Alberta to maintain their standard of living, the Albertans now need not to be a part of Canada in order to maintain theirs.

-Zeihan also stated that "Right now, every man, woman and child in Alberta pays $6,000 more into the national budget than they get back.
+Zeihan also stated: "Right now, every man, woman and child in Alberta pays $6,000 more into the national budget than they get back.
 Alberta is the only province that is a net contributor to that budget — by 2020, the number will exceed $20,000 per person, $40,000 per taxpayer.
 That will be the greatest wealth transfer in per capita terms in the Western world."
 Per Statistics Canada, in 2015 Alberta paid $27 billion more into the federal treasury than it received back in services.
-And that "Anywhere else in the world, this would be a secessionist crisis...
+Authors writing for Vice News said: "Anywhere else in the world, this would be a secessionist crisis ...
 There is no other place in the world where you have one province that is lightly populated but very rich, that doesn't have a certain degree of rebellion.
 The redistribution system that Canada has with the transfer payments, anywhere else would have social instability.
 But to be blunt, Canadians are just too damn polite."